timescale/docs/timescaledb/getting-started/add-data.md

-# 4. Add time-series data
+# Add time-series data

-To showcase TimescaleDB and get you familiar with its features, we’ll need some sample data to play around with.
-We’ll use the real-world scenario of climate change.
-Data about the climate in a certain region is time-series data, as it describes how the climate in that area changes over time.
+To help get you familiar with TimescaleDB's features, you’ll need some sample data to play around with.
+For this tutorial, we provide real-time financial stock data provided by ['Twelve Data'][twelve-data].
+The data set contains time-series stock prices from the last three months.
+For information on how to get more data from them, check out details on [how to use the 'Twelve data' script][script-twelve-data].

 ## About the dataset

-Our dataset comes from [OpenWeatherMap](https://openweathermap.org) and contains measurements for 10 cities in which Timescalers reside: New York City, San Francisco, Princeton, Austin, Stockholm, Lisbon, Pietermaritzburg, Nairobi, Toronto, and Vienna.

-The dataset contains weather metrics for each city from 1 January 1979 to 27 April 2021.
+The dataset contains tick level (10th of a second) stock data.
+There are two tables that you will ingest, the hypertable `stocks_real_time` and regular table `company`.

+Details on the columns are as follows:
+`stocks_real_time`: tick level stock data indicating the minimum
+    * time: time zone timestamp column showing the time at which the stock was traded
+    * symbol
+    * price
+    * day_volume

+`company`: mapping for symbols to company names
+    *
+    *

 For each city, we record the following metrics:
 ```bash